 For example, if you earn $100,000 and pay $30,000 (30%) in taxes and tax rates are indexed to a CPI of 2%, next year if you make $102,000 you'd expect to pay $30,600 (2% more) in taxes.
 Your net after-tax income grows from $70,000 to $71,400 – exactly 2% higher, exactly canceling out the 2% increase in the CPI – so your net income stays exactly the same, after inflation: If your wage growth exactly matches CPI.

-However, lets say after the last 27 years, your income grew from $100K in 1979 to $225K (as per table "$100 in 1997", above).
-However, tax rates indexed to CPI only shifted from $100K to $178K, so your last $47K of income is now taxed in a higher tax bracket than before.
+However, let's say after the last 27 years, your income grew from $100K in 1997 to $225K in 2024 (as per the table above).
+However, tax rates indexed to CPI only shifted from $100K to $178K, so your last $47K of income is /now/ taxed in a /higher tax bracket/ than before.
 The sum of federal and provincial taxes would raise its tax rate by about 15%, costing your family an additional $7K of tax.
 Assuming no other tax increases in the intervening years, and your original tax bracket, your 30% tax rate on $225K would now have been about $67K, leaving $158K net.

 The additional $7K of taxation increase due to under-estimation of CPI now costs you a full 5% of your net income.
 Every year.
 In addition to the increased cost of living experienced beyond the under-reported CPI inflation.